oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 git config --global credential.helper store
 ```

-Thenm perform a `git pull`, login one more time and from now on, git has the login details and will no prompt you again.
+Then perform a `git pull`, login one more time and from now on, git has the login details and will no prompt you again.

 As an aside: a OCI Code Repository can also be set up as a mirror for another git repository on GitHub or GitLab.
 This means that changes to this existing git repo are replicated to the Code Repository on OCI and can trigger pipeline in OCI DevOps.
 The other benefit of doing that is speeding up the build process: when the build needs to fetch the sources from the repo, it will be able to do so much faster from a nearby OCI Code Repository than from a farther removed GitHub or GitLab repository.

 ### Create Artifact Registry